turingschool-examples/frontend-mod-1-prework/day_1/README.md

     *   Multiple paragraphs.
     *   The paragraph text should be about what drives you to learn about web development.

-    When you are done, save the "pen", and paste the link into your mod 0 capstone gist.
+    When you are done, save the "pen", and paste the link into your `day1-exercises.md` file.
 You're doing it!
 You're starting the beginning of your web development career.

     Some resources about using CodePen: